PaloAltoNetworks/cortex-xpanse-python-sdk/examples/bulk_issues_update/README.md

 # Xpanse Bulk Issue Updater

-This script can be used for running bulk update operations on Issues in Expanse.
+This script can be used for running bulk update operations on Issues in Xpanse.

 ## Install
 ```